duchuy1109/senior_eng/CV_Nguyen_Duc_Huy.md

                       English          (TOEIC 780)

 #Summary
-- Have 4 years experiment in Embbemded C in Automotive Field.
+- Have 4 years experiment in Embbemded C in Automotive field.
 - Falimiar with OOP programming (C++)
 - Abiliti to automate testing with script language (bash, python)
 - Worked in V model development process.